magnuswiderberg/mexicanstandoffgame/README.md

 ## TODO items

-- support for bring your own bot + example bots
 - Support for saving rule-sets in local storage
 - Maybe: Bar to go and get life; one at the time? cost a coin?